-Many organizations are leveraging APIs to create data services to effectively govern how data is accessed, where it is accessed and by whom.
-While modernization drives companies to produce and consume APIs, the applications and tools they leverage are still SQL-based, making it difficult and time-consuming to connect these REST and SQL-based tools.
-Autonomous REST Connector solves this problem by providing seamless connectivity and integration with REST APIs, OData endpoints and Progress OpenEdge JSDO catalogs.
+While modernization initiatives drive organizations to produce and consume APIs, the applications and tools they leverage are still SQL-based, making it difficult and time-consuming to connect these REST and SQL-based tools.
+Autonomous REST Connector solves this problem by providing seamless connectivity and integration with REST APIs.

 Progress Autonomous REST Connector allows you to query API data using standard SQL by normalizing the semi-structured JSON response data into structured data that can be used with SQL.
-There’s no need to understand the complexities of the JSON response to start effectively working with the data.
+However, you do not have to understand complexities of REST responses to begin working with REST data with the Autonomous REST Connector

 Let’s get started.